 Division of Blind Services (DBS) - DBS partners with career centers and other agencies to support individuals with visual disabilities in achieving employment and independence within the community.
 DBS district staff provides information such as brochures, website, district contacts, etc., to assist career center staff in referring potential clients to Blind Services.
 Similarly, DBS may refer clients to the career centers to support their Vocational Rehabilitation goals in addition to Blind Services.
 Some clients use the services offered by the career centers, such as job searches, resume building, and other employment training activities.
-The Division of Blind Services will provide information and referral to clients who may benefit from these services.
+The Division of Blind Services.
 When clients' vision is medically restored, they may be referred to the career center for job matching and placement services (if unemployed).
 DBS staff may also work with career center staff to identify ways to improve accessibility and customer service for individuals with blindness and low vision.